Carvajal, Trent, Huijsen latest: Real Madrid injury

 Possible return date: Unknown

-Real Madrid will be without the services of central defender Rudiger for another couple of months due to a muscular problem that he suffered during the September international break.
+Real Madrid will be missing central defender Rudiger for another couple of months due to a muscular problem that he suffered during the September international break.

 Dani Ceballos